moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE_UPDATE {#message-subscribe-update-req}

 A receiver issues a SUBSCRIBE_UPDATE to a publisher to request a change to a prior subscription.
+Subscriptions can only become more narrower, not wider, because an attempt to widen a subscription could fail.
+If Objects before the start or after the end of the current subscription are needed, a separate subscription can be made.
 The start Object MUST NOT decrease and when it increases, there is no guarantee that a publisher will not send Objects after the new start Object.
 The end Object MUST NOT increase and when it decreases, there is no guarantee that a publisher will not send Objects after the new